AITA for pushing my son out after he squandered his college savings?

 Comment from u/Wide-Employment-7922

 Interestingly, the son’s tendency to retreat into video games and substance use may signify a form of escapism.
-As noted by psychologists, this behavior often serves as a coping mechanism for stress or unresolved issues that may be too overwhelming to confront directly.
+This behavior often serves as a coping mechanism for stress or unresolved issues that may be too overwhelming to confront directly.
 Many young people turn to these distractions as a way to avoid dealing with their emotions and the challenges they face in their daily lives.

 It’s vital for parents to recognize these signs early on and actively engage their children in conversations about healthier coping strategies.
 By opening up a dialogue, parents can help their children understand the importance of facing their problems rather than avoiding them.
 Encouraging hobbies, exercise, or creative outlets can effectively replace escapist behaviors with more constructive alternatives.
 This not only fosters emotional resilience but also enhances self-esteem, ultimately helping children develop the skills they need to navigate life's challenges more effectively.